SEL411/self-tracking-physiology-cognition/README.md

 This study investigates the interaction between physiological states and cognitive-emotional performance through the following domains:

 1. Maximum heart rate and executive function
-2. Dietary fiber modulation and emotional stability
+2. Microbiome modulation and emotional stability
 3. Social interaction and physiological state
 4. Macronutrient modulation across the hormonal cycle
 5. Sleep optimization and cognitive stability